 USDA mortgages are given to individuals or families to purchase, build, repair, or relocate a home in a rural area.
 Although there are some restrictions on the home type, these tend to be highly flexible to accommodate many different living situations.

 Borrowers utilizing USDA loans do not face pre-set loan limits.
-Rather, the loans will not exceed the appraised value of the home.
+Instead, the loans will not exceed the appraised value of the home.

 Plus, interest rates for USDA mortgages are some of the lowest available, offering below-market interest rates because their government guarantee protects lenders against loss.
-Mortgage programs like the FHA and conventional loans can have rates on average around 0.5%-0.75% higher than USDA rates.
+Mortgage programs like the FHA and conventional loans can average around 0.5%-0.75% higher than USDA rates.

 USDA home loans can also be issued with no money down to borrowers who qualify.

 All USDA loans are amortized as 30-year fixed-rate loans.
-There are no variable-rate or adjustable-rate USDA mortgage options, nor are there short-term fixed-rate loan options.
+There are no variable-rate or adjustable-rate USDA mortgage options or short-term fixed-rate loan options.

 USDA Home Loans vs. Other Loan Types

-USDA loans are distinct from other mortgage types, including FHA loans, conventional mortgages, and VA loans.
-There are significant differences in down payment requirements, credit requirements, interest rates, and loan terms.
+USDA loans differ from other mortgage types, including FHA, conventional, and VA loans.
+Significant differences exist in down payment requirements, credit requirements, interest rates, and loan terms.

 USDA Loans vs. FHA Loans

 Both FHA loans and USDA mortgages are not considered conventional mortgages.
-USDA and FHA loans tend to offer more options to low-income borrowers, depending on where they purchase a home.
+USDA and FHA loans offer more options to low-income borrowers, depending on where they purchase a home.

 FHA mortgage insurance also tends to be higher than the associated guarantee fees with USDA loans.
-Moreover, the USDA tends to offer loans to borrowers with lower credit scores.
+Moreover, the USDA offers loans to borrowers with lower credit scores.

 USDA Mortgages vs. Conventional Mortgages

 Conventional mortgages are offered through most mortgage lenders.
-Unlike USDA mortgages, there are often higher credit requirements and down payments for conventional mortgages.
+Unlike USDA mortgages, conventional mortgages often have higher credit requirements and down payments.
 The required down payment for a conventional mortgage may be as high as 20% of the home’s purchase price.

 There are no location requirements for homes bought with a conventional mortgage, nor are there any income caps for the borrower.
 Borrowers taking out a conventional mortgage are also not required to live in the home as their primary residence.